Sergei wondering why vacuum cleaner isn't working whilst mischievous baby Oleg holds the pulled out plug in the background

 Tenants can switch energy providers if they pay the supplier directly for their gas and electricity.

-If your landlord pays your energy bills then charges you, choosing the energy supplier is up to them, although you can always ask them to change to get cheaper gas and electricity.
+If your landlord pays your energy bills then charges you, choosing the energy supplier is up to them.
+Although you can always ask them if it’s possible to switch to the cheapest energy supplier.

 Can I get a smart meter if I switch gas and electricity?

-Make sure any tariff you switch to is the best energy deal for you –in the past there have been some beneficial tariffs for smart meter users.
+In the past, there have been some beneficial tariffs for smart meter users.

 How can I find a green energy supplier?

-When you can compare with us again, you’ll be able to choose to see tariffs for 100% renewable electricity.
+When you compare energy suppliers with Compare the Market, you’ll be able to see tariffs for 100% renewable energy.